- Availability: Available now

 - Weather: Cold and windy in the first part and then once at Aguas Calientes warm and humid.

-Once in the town of Aguas Calientes we can say “the inca quarry trek is done”, your guide will accommodate you at your hotel, coordinate dinner time and plan the next day at Machu Picchu.
+Once at Aguas Calientes, we can say “the Inca Quarry Hike is done”, your guide will drop you off at your hotel, coordinate dinner time and plan the next day at Machu Picchu.

-** Perfect itinerary on the inca quarry trek to delight on a slow a steady pace the sacred valley food crops, the inca quarry and the views from the panoramic train on their way to Machu Picchu town or Aguas Calientes.
+** Perfect itinerary on the Inca Quarry Trek to delight on a slow and steady pace; the sacred valley of the Incas, the Cachicata pink stone quarry and the outstanding views from the Vistadome train.

 Included on the Inca QuarryTrek